shaoqiangzhang/DeepScena/README.md

 ```
 The program accepts "**.txt**", "**.csv**", and **10x_mtx** files as input file name.

-### If the scRNA-seq expression dataset is read-count, please add a parameter "-r" or "--reads" as follows
+### If the scRNA-seq data is read-count, please add a parameter "-r" or "--reads" as follows
 ```
 python preprocess_data.py -p FILE_PATH/ -i FILE_NAME -o OUTPUT_FILE.csv -r
 ```